pypi/warehouse/.github/ISSUE_TEMPLATE/new-trove-classifier.md

 <!--
     Please include a brief explanation to justify your request.
     Why do the current classifiers not meet your need?
-    How many packages to you expect to use this new classifier?
+    How many projects do you expect to use this new classifier?
 -->